jshlbrd/jshlbrd.github.io/content/_index.md

 ## Long Bio
-Josh Liburdi is a security engineer and tech lead who focuses on threat detection, incident response, and distributed systems with practical experience in most aspects of "security operations" (including low-level analysis, systems design and development, and program strategy).
+Josh Liburdi is a security engineer and tech lead who focuses on threat detection, incident response, and distributed systems with practical experience in most areas of "security operations" (including low-level analysis, systems design and development, and program strategy).

 He has more than a decade of industry experience and has worked at several diverse organizations, including Fortune 50 companies (General Electric, Target), startups (Brex), and security vendors (CrowdStrike, Splunk).